maghetta/big-data-in-genomics-and-transcriptomics/pages/moduli/modulo1.md

 5️⃣The DNA sequence is read through the fluorescent emission of the di-deoxynucleotide as it flows through the gel.
 -

+> **Fun fact:**: With Sanger sequencing, a single reaction could read only **about 400 bases per week**, which made sequencing even a small genome like baker’s yeast a months‑long task!<br><br><br>
+> ❓ **A question for you**: *How big is the baker's yeast (Saccharomyces cerevisiae) genome?* <br>
+Hint: try find your answer by querying the NIH-NCBI Genome database.
+To do so:
+1. Open a browser and go to the NIH-NCBI data portal: <a href="https://www.ncbi.nlm.nih.gov/">https://www.ncbi.nlm.nih.gov</a>
+2. Select the Genome database from the drop-down menu on the left side of the search box
+3. Enter a relevant keyword to access the baker's yeast (Saccharomyces cerevisiae) genome

 > ❓ **A question for you**: *What happens if you place a DNA molecule in an electric field, what will it do, and why?* <br>

 <ol type="a">